ehlesp/smallab-k8s-pve-guide/G035 - Deploying services 04 ~ Monitoring stack - Part 5 - Grafana server.md

         Ensures that the Grafana filesystem used in the pod is going to be owned by the group identified by the GID `472`.

       - `supplementalGroups`\
-        Is a list of GIDs applied to the first process run in **each** container of the pod.
-Notice that in this case it'll be the `root` group (GID `0`).
+        Is a list of GIDs applied to the first process run in each container of the pod.
+Notice that in this case it is the `root` group (GID `0`).

     - `server` container\
-      Only one container will run in this pod.
+      Only one container is going to run in this pod.

       - The `image` is the Alpine-based version of Grafana Open Source (there is also an Enterprise edition of Grafana).
 The particularity here is that, [by recommendation from the Grafana documentation](https://grafana.com/docs/grafana/latest/setup-grafana/configure-docker/#run-the-grafana-main-branch), it is better to use the image from the `grafana/grafana-dev` branch rather than the main one and pick a specific tagged version like `12.4.0-21524955964`.